yuxiangsun/RTFNet/README.md

 ## Introduction

-RTFNet is a data-fusion network that consists of two encoders and one decoder.
+RTFNet is a data-fusion network for semantic segmentation.
+It consists of two encoders and one decoder.

 ## Dataset